maksym-bortin/synthesis/README.md

-This repository contains the material accompanying the publication 'Structured development of implementations for divide-and-conquer specifications'[https://doi.org/10.1016/j.scico.2023.103011], and comprises the following theories for the Isabelle/HOL theorem prover (versions 2022 to 2025, see www.cl.cam.ac.uk/research/hvg/Isabelle and LICENSE for details):
+This repository contains the material accompanying the publication 'Structured development of implementations for divide-and-conquer specifications'[https://doi.org/10.1016/j.scico.2023.103011], and comprises the following theories for the Isabelle/HOL theorem prover (versions 2022 to 2025-1, see www.cl.cam.ac.uk/research/hvg/Isabelle and LICENSE for details):

  - Preliminaries.thy  -- the underlying framework
  - DaC_synthesis.thy  -- the divide-and-conquer design tactic with the relator deployed in the publication
- - Powerset.thy       -- an introductory example application of the tactic to power set construction
+ - Powerset.thy       -- an introductory example applying the tactic to power set construction
  - Greedy.thy         -- the case study concerning bases of finite matroids
- - Scheduling.thy     -- an application of the greedy tactic to a scheduling problem
+ - Scheduling.thy     -- an application of the greedy tactic to a job scheduling problem
- - DaC_synthesis2.thy -- the same divide-and-conquer tactic but with a relator that fits to the quicksort strategy
+ - DaC_synthesis2.thy -- the same divide-and-conquer tactic but with a relator that fits to the quicksort approach
- - Quicksort.thy      -- an application of the tactic resulting in a quicksort algorithm.
+ - Quicksort.thy      -- an application of the instance of the tactic resulting in an implementation of the quicksort algorithm.